 Starbucks food has the mouthfeel of something the FDA would classify as “edible concept art” and yet I crave it with the hunger of someone who thinks nutrients can be willed into existence.

 A breakfast sandwich at Starbucks is not a meal.
-It is a stabilizer.
-A warm little emotional firmware update wrapped in toasted parchment.
+It’s a stabilizer.
+A little emotional firmware update wrapped in toasted parchment.

-The holiday pastries are even more powerful–they are perfectly engineered for emotional nutrition, not physical nutrition.
+The holiday pastries are even more powerful.
+They are perfectly engineered, not for physical nutrition, but for emotional nutrition.

+Doubt me?
+Try it.
 The cranberry bliss bar tastes like a Hallmark movie.
-The gingerbread loaf is Christmas nostalgia baked into a small, rectangular, spicy memory.
+The gingerbread loaf is Christmas memory baked into a spicy, rectangular nostalgia.
 The sugar plum cheese danish?
 That’s not pastry.
 That’s seasonal anesthesia.

 Holiday drinks at Starbucks activate the exact part of the brain that responds to a fairy tale.
-These are not beverages—they are potions.
+These are not beverages.
+These are potions.

 THE RED CUP IS A SEASONAL SIGIL